AnthonyDickson/bacteria-project/README.md

 The results were worse than classification without upsampling.

 ## 5.2.
 CNN with Separate Kernels for Each Growth Phase
-In this experiment I try treating the data like an image and apply 2D convolution.
-The idea is that a 1D kernel applies the weights to every growth phase and the kernel may be too general and underfit.
+In this experiment I tried treating the data like an image and applying 2D convolution.
+The idea is that a 1D kernel applies the same weights to every growth phase and the kernel may be too general and underfit.
 Treating the data as a 1043 x 3 image (1043 spectra readings by 3 growth phases) and using a 2D kernel may enable the model to learn kernels that are more specific to each growth phase and end up being more accurate.

 The only implementation changes that this required was adding an extra dimension to the feature data, which changed the shape of each sample from 1043 x 3 to 1043 x 3 x 1, and using 2D convolutions with 3 x 3 kernels with 'same' padding.
 In my experiments, this method did not provide any significant improvements in performance over using the same kernel for each growth phase.